Jami: Works

-Jami wrote approximately eighty-seven books and letters, some of which have been translated into English.
+Jami wrote approximately eighty-seven(87) books and letters, some of which have been translated into English.
 His works range from prose to poetry, and from the mundane to the religious.
 He has also written works of history and science.
 As well, he often comments on the work of previous and current theologians, philosophers and Sufi's.

 In Herat, his manual of irrigation design included advanced drawings and calculations and is still a key reference for the irrigation department.

-His poetry has been inspired by the ghazals of Hafiz, and his famous and beautiful divan Haft Awrang (Seven Thrones) is, by his own admission, influenced by the works of Nizami.
+His poetry has been inspired by the ghazals of Hafiz, and his famous divan Haft Awrang (Seven Thrones) is, by his own admission, influenced by the works of Nizami.
 The Haft Awrang also known as the long masnavis or mathnawis are a collection of seven poems.
 Each poem discusses a different story such as the Salaman va Absal that tells the story of a carnal attraction of a prince for his wet-nurse.
 Jami uses allegorical symbolism within the tale to depict the key stages of the Sufi path such as repentance and expose philosophical, religious, or ethical questions.
 Each of the allegorical symbols has a meaning highlighting knowledge and intellect, particularly of God.
 This story reflects Jamī's idea of the Sufi-king as the ideal medieval Islamic ruler to repent and embark upon the Sufi path to realize his rank as God's 'true' vicegerent and become closer to God.

+Another composition of Jami is that of the Kherad-name, which he composed in the tradition of the Alexander Romance, especially in that of the Persian version of Nizami Ganjavi's Iskandarnameh.
+He completed this work perhaps around 1485, and in it he moves the emphasis from stories about Alexander's journey and conquest to short anecdotes that display notions of wisdom and philosophy.

 As well, Jami is known for his three collections of lyric poems that range from his youth towards the end of his life called the Fatihat al-shabab (The Beginning of Youth), Wasitat al-'ikd (The Central Pearl in the Necklace), and Khatimat al-hayat (The conclusion of Life).
 Throughout Jami's work references to Sufism and the Sufi emerge as being key topics.
 One of his most profound ideas was the mystical and philosophical explanations of the nature of divine mercy, which was a result of his commentary on other works.

 Artwork

 Jami is also known for his poetry influencing and being included with Persian paintings that depict Persian history through manuscript paintings.
 Most of his own literature included illustrations that were not yet common for literature.
-The deep poetry Jami provides, is usually accompanied with enriched paintings reflecting the complexity of Jami's work and Persian culture.
+The deep poetry Jami provides is usually accompanied with enriched paintings reflecting the complexity of Jami's work and Persian culture.